 If you are struggling with anxious thoughts or fear, consider that the real thing to be fearful of might be what you’re eating.
 Junk food, processed foods, refined sugars, certain medications and low-quality supplements may impact your gut, and then your gut-to-brain connection is hampered.
 This is one very likely cause for unstable moods and anxiety.
 Please don’t underestimate how much our bowels exert an influence on our behavior and emotional well-being!
 An accumulating body of evidence that shows how gut bacteria improve mood.
 Unfortunately, it’s much easier for people to pop mood-enhancing pills than repair the gut and avoid foods and beverages that so easily destroy it.
-I’m not an ogre, I’m not advocating wheat germ and water all day long, I’m just saying avoid the junk, you know what it is when you buy it.
+I’m not an ogre, I’m not advocating wheat germ and water all day long, I’m just saying avoid the junk!
 It’s destroying your mood, your sleep and your life.

 If you truly want to feel more happy, less anxious and have a clear mind and memory, consider the following:

 1. Some type of detoxification whether it is a juice or water fast, or greens drink or other.